 GBCI offers federal agencies and the Department of Defense a robust analysis of their work and dedicated technical support to meet the Guiding Principles for Federal Leadership in High Performance and Sustainable Buildings.
 The Guiding Principles was established by an executive order and is a set of policies for building, renovating and operating optimal, efficient buildings.

 GBCI’s credentials demonstrate proficiency in green building and sustainability, and are a way for professionals to showcase their knowledge, experience and credibility in the green building and sustainability marketplace.
 Whether you are a student, emerging professional or industry expert, GBCI offers a full suite of 15 credentials and certificate programs that strengthen your resume, help you stand out from the crowd and showcase your knowledge and expertise to the industry and potential employers.

-In response to COVID-19, we now offer online testing for several of our programs including the LEED Green Associate, LEED AP with specialty, WELL AP, SITES AP and Urban Greenhouse Gas Inventory Specialist exams.
+In response to COVID-19, we now offer online testing for all of our programs including the LEED Green Associate, LEED AP with specialty, WELL AP, SITES AP and Urban Greenhouse Gas Inventory Specialist exams.

 GBCI credentials consist of competency exams and certificate programs.
 The GBCI credentialing team consists of program managers, test developers and psychometricians who design, develop and maintain the credentialing exams.

 The exams are constructed using rigorous test development best practices to assess whether working professionals have the minimum competencies to perform their jobs.
 GBCI credentials require ongoing maintenance to encourage credentialed professionals to participate in learning experiences that demonstrate continued competency and up-to-date industry knowledge.